 Catch intermittent faults

 The hardest faults come and go.
 While the probes are on a pin pair, gently flex and wiggle the cable near each connector and along its length.
 If the multimeter beep cuts out or flickers, you’ve found an intermittent break — usually right where the cable enters the connector, the spot that takes the most strain.
-Plugging the cable in and listening while you wiggle it works too: crackle on movement confirms the same thing.
+Plugging the cable in and listening while you wiggle it works too: crackle and popping on movement confirms the same thing.

 Use a dedicated cable tester